 Set within the explosive cultural shifts of the 1960s and 1980s, Becoming Kirrali Lewis chronicles the journey of a young Aboriginal teenager as she leaves her hometown in rural Victoria to take on a law degree in Melbourne in 1985.
 Adopted at birth by a white family, Kirrali doesn't question her cultural roots until a series of life-changing events force her to face up to her true identity.

+The year is 2575, and two rival mega-corporations are at war over a planet that's little more than an ice-covered speck at the edge of the universe.
+Too bad nobody thought to warn the people living on it.
 After Kady hacks into a tangled web of data to find the truth, it's clear only one person can help her bring it all to light—a boy she swore she'd never speak to again.
 With an enemy warship in hot pursuit, Kady and Ezra are forced to fight their way onto the evacuating fleet.

 Every girl dreams of being part of the line—the chosen seven who tunnel deep into the mountain to find the harvest.
 Jena is the leader of the line—strong, reliable and small; her years of training have seen to that.
 It is not always easy but it is the way of things.
 And so a girl must wrap her limbs, lie still, deny herself a second bowl of stew.
 Or a first.
 But what happens when one tiny discovery makes Jena question everything she has ever known?
 What happens when moving a single stone changes everything?